Fractured Magic: Chapter Fifteen

 The Fractured Magic logo and an image of a young man with all-black eyes.

-Despite her unusual athletic pursuits, Maebhe knew little about fighting.
-While Kieran had taught her some basic self-defense, watching this was like a farm boy with a plow horse judging the worldwide dressage finals.
+Despite her various athletic pursuits, Maebhe knew little about fighting.
+Kieran had taught her some basic self-defense, but watching this was like a farm boy with a plow horse judging the worldwide dressage finals.
 When Roman attacked, the Enforcer dodged.
-When the Enforcer dodged, Roman feinted, spun, swung, the clash of steel accompanying each hit with its sharp staccato.
-At some point in their dance, Roman struck the first blow; Maebhe only knew from the Enforcer’s grunt of pain, from the crimson blooming and spreading across his thigh when they broke apart.
+When the Enforcer dodged, Roman feinted, spun, swung, each clash of steel a sharp staccato.
+Roman struck the first blow; Maebhe only knew from the Enforcer’s grunt of pain, from the crimson that bloomed swiftly across his thigh when they broke apart.
+He favored his uninjured leg, after that, the crimson stain spreading down his leg to pool on the rug beneath them.
+They both stepped in and out of it as they fought, spreading it, obscuring the rug’s gentle florals.
+Maebhe felt ill watching — as ill as the Enforcer looked.
+Sweat dotted his brow, panic and pain sinking into the creases around his eyes.
+At hiss first stumble, Roman caught him with a heave kick that sent him flying into the table, which splintered and collapsed under his weight.

 Roman froze, his arm drawn back to deliver another blow.
-“Maebhe,” he said, slowly.
+“Maebhe,” he said, breathlessly.
 His head was bowed, his curls falling to hide his eyes.
 “If you knew the things he’d done, working for Unity, you’d be thanking me.
 I’m doing the world a favor.”

 Roman sat back, stunned, and dropped his arm.
-Instead of looking at Maebhe, he stared at his bloody hands.
-“Fine.
-We should keep moving, anyway,” he said.
-Finally, he looked up at her.
+Avoiding her gaze, he stared at his bloody hands.
+“We should keep moving, anyway,” he said.
+When he finally looked up at her, Maebhe took an involuntary step back.
 Had his eyes always been so large?
-Maebhe remembered the black of them being striking, but not like this.
-It was like the pupils and iris both had blown wider, nearly eclipsing the white.
-They were fixed and focused on her now, and she suppressed a shiver.
+She remembered them being striking, but something seemed different.
+It was like both pupils and iris had blown wider, the cold black fixed on Maebhe, reflecting her face.
+Maybe that’s all it was — her own fear, her frightened expression, presented for her so clearly.

 Maebhe looked at him, but his expression gave nothing away.
 “Yeah?
 Which one?”